JohannesSeikowsky/gutenberg_updates/README.md

 `python main.py` processes books chronologically in the manner described taking the ID from latest_id.txt as the starting point (latest_id.txt gets incremented with every processed book).

 ## Code Quality
 The code has been written in my limited free time and without the expectation that it would ever be shared with anyone.
 It's thus largely unedited and unrefined.
-I've done some basic clean-up of some, but not all, parts of it.
+I've done some basic clean-up of some files, but not all.

 ## ToDo
 - Integration with the continual publishing process of new books.
 Most important!!